 How long will your spending freeze last?
 Personally, I prefer a month-long spending freeze.
 I feel like this a long enough amount of time to shift my mindset, but short enough that I can be successful.
 I mean, it’s not THAT hard to not buy clothes for a month, right?

 What rules will you set for yourself during your “No Spend”?
 I try not to spend money on items I don’t need.
-If it’s “treat yo’self,” it’s against the rules.
+If it’s “treat yo’self,” (where are my Parks and Rec fans?) it’s against the rules.
 This post shares the specific guidelines I use for my No Spend January.

 Time of Year